 - Involves learners in learning opportunity design and delivery

-- Actively participates in organization and professional development forums in the CALP system
+- Actively participates in the organization and professional development forums in the CALP system

-- Creates awareness in the community of the benefits of increasing literacy levels for adults and families in Edmonton.
+- Is involved in creating awareness of the benefits of increasing literacy levels for adults and families in Edmonton.

-The award recipient will be required to consent to recognition at the AGM on September 23, 2020, and on social media.
-The award donation will be given to the recipient organization and must be used to improve the delivery of ECALA funded learning opportunities in 2020-21.
+The award recipient will be required to consent to recognition at the ECALA AGM and on social media.
+The award donation will be given to the recipient organization and must be used to improve the delivery of ECALA funded learning opportunities in the current grant term.

 The Nomination letter must not exceed two pages in length.
-Nominations close on September 4th.
 Nomination letters can be emailed to firstname.lastname@example.org with the subject heading Carol Aubee Girard Award of Excellence.

 On September 23rd during the ECALA AGM, Carol Aubee-Girard presented the award virtually to two recipients this year.
 Carol and the adult literacy community in Edmonton are honoured to have the opportunity to work with both of these exceptional literacy educators.

 In addition to performing her job at an exemplary level, Bonnie demonstrates an extraordinary commitment to P.A.L.S. – Project Adult Literacy Society and the entire literacy community.
 Bonnie Caron has been working at P.A.L.S. as the Literacy Coordinator for 13 years and has taken it upon herself to provide exceptional support and service to all the learners and volunteers.
 She loves to lend her expertise, knowledge, and resources in adult literacy to others.
 She is the go-to-person for all things literacy.